scorpiocavalier/m4-1-react--intro-and-props/README.md

 }
 ```

 Right now, our application doesn't do much.
 Your job will be to take the props given to `App` - `currentUser` and `conversation` - and render out the appropriate things!
+YOU GOT THIS!

 ---